xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 1. `DivisorTensionHead`

-   * Role: given an internal representation of a number-theoretic context, estimate a proxy for `Tension_OPN(m)`.
+   * Role: given an internal representation of a number theoretic context, estimate a proxy for `Tension_OPN(m)`.
    * Interface:

      ```txt